A Regular Unimodular Triangulation of the Matroid Base Polytope: Introduction

 The second motivation comes from Ehrhart theory.
 A formula for the volume of a matroid base polytope was calculated by Ardila--Doker--Benedetti \cite{ardila2010matroid}, but no formula is currently known which is cancellation free, i.e. involves no subtraction.
 If a polytope $P$ admits a unimodular triangulation $\mc T$, then the volume of $P$ is equal to the number of maximal simplices in $\mc T$.
 The volume of a polytope occurs as the leading coefficient of the Ehrhart polynomial.
 Several researchers have investigated Ehrhart polynomials for matroid base polytopes \cite{castillo2018berline}\cite{jochemko2022generalized} \cite{ferroni2022ehrhart} largely motivated by the conjecture of De Loera--Haws--K\"oppe \cite{de2009ehrhart} that matroid base polytopes are Ehrhart positive---this conjecture was recently disproven by Ferroni \cite{ferroni2022matroids}, but various other questions about these polynomials remain open.
 The volume of a polytope $P$ is also given by the evaluation of the $h^*$-polynomial at 1.
 Another conjecture by De Loera--Haws--K\"oppe, which remains open, is that the $h^*$-vectors of matroid base polytopes are unimodal \cite{de2009ehrhart}.
-It has also been conjectured that if a polytope $P$ has the integer decomposition property (is IDP), then $P$ has a unimodal $h^\ast$-vector \cite{schepers2013unimodality}, and it is known that every matroid base polytope is IDP \cite{herzog2002discrete}.
+Ferroni further conjectures that the $h^*$-polynomial of a matroid polytope (more generally an integral generalized permutahedron) is real-rooted \cite{ferroni2022ehrhart,ferronicomm}.
+It has been conjectured that if a polytope $P$ has the integer decomposition property (is IDP), then $P$ has a unimodal $h^\ast$-vector \cite{schepers2013unimodality}, and it is known that every matroid base polytope is IDP \cite{herzog2002discrete}.
 We note that the property of admitting a unimodular triangulation is strictly stronger than the property of being IDP \cite{bruns1999normality}.
+We refer the reader to \cite{ferroni2023examples} for a comprehensive survey of results in this area.
 It is known that the $h^*$-vector of a polytope is equal to the $h$-vector of any unimodular triangulation of the polytope \cite{stanley1980decompositions}\cite{betke1985lattice}, thus one might hope that such a triangulation could shed some light on this conjecture.